 He may save the world from dastardly supervillains and thrill us with his death-defying stunts, but some of the best James Bond moments take place at the card table.

-Bond just wouldn’t be Bond without the glamour and tension of an intense casino scene.
+Bond just wouldn’t be Bond without the glamour and tension of an intense casino scene or roulette.
 Here we’ve gathered together five of the most iconic casino moments in James Bond films over the last half-century.

 1. Casino Royale